 Contrechamps is an ensemble of soloists specialised in the creation, development and dissemination of 20th and 21st century instrumental music for over 40 years.
-The ensemble is committed to opening up the marvels of this music to a wide audience as well as to highlight the diversity of aesthetics and formats on the contemporary and experimental scene.
+The ensemble is committed to breaking down barriers and championing the diversity of people and styles that make the contemporary scene what it is.

-The Ensemble Contrechamps has recorded more than twenty CDs and will release two portrait albums in surround sound in 2019-2020, one of Chiyoko Szlavnics and the other of Bryn Harrison, both on the label Neu Records.
+Ensemble Contrechamps has recorded more than twenty albums.
+In 2020 and 2021 Neu Records will release our latest, two portrait CDs of Chiyoko Szlavnics and Bryn Harrison.

 - Simon Aeschimann, guitar